Tropes And Clichés In Writing: Top Tips You Need To Know

 • The good bad girl (Audrey)

-• Rape as drama–Ed has to help the woman whose husband regularly assaults her–this is a great example of an incredibly common trope that has run its course and does more harm than benefit.
+• Rape as drama: Ed has to help the woman whose husband regularly assaults her.
+This is a great example of an incredibly common trope that has run its course and does more harm than benefit.
 Time to think up something new, writers.

-• Will they, won’t they dynamic (Audrey and Ed’s weird romance)
+• Will they/won’t they dynamic (Audrey and Ed’s weird romance)

-• Breaking the fourth wall–When a character or narrator addresses the audience/reader.
+• Breaking the fourth wall: When a character or narrator addresses the audience/reader.

-My favorite scifi/dystopian show right now is The 100.
+“Breaking the fourth wall” is a good example of how even some stylistic choices are tropes.
+Let’s look at some examples from film and television.
+My favorite sci-fi/dystopian show right now is The 100.
 (Must admit I have not read the book series.)

 Let’s look at the tropes present in the television series:

-• Bury your gays–This is a notorious trope where an LGBT+ character (often the only one or one of very few) is killed for little to no narrative reason OR in the same way the “rape as drama” trope is used–as a harmful and arguably lazy plot device.
+• Bury your gays: This is a notorious trope where an LGBT+ character (often the only one or one of very few) is killed for little to no narrative reason OR in the same way the “rape as drama” trope is used, as a harmful and arguably lazy plot device.

-• Attractive teenagers in dystopian survival scenarios–The 100 does get better in this respect, even by the end of the first season, by representing what people in these situations might actually look like.
+• Attractive teenagers in dystopian survival scenarios: The 100 does get better in this respect, even by the end of the first season, by representing what people in these situations might actually look like.
 The poor kids are never clean again.

-• Mercy kill–this happens numerous times throughout the series.
+• Mercy kill: This happens numerous times throughout the series.

-• Gray morality–a repeated theme in The 100 is how there are no good guys.
+• Gray morality: A repeated theme in The 100 is how there are no good guys.
 The protagonists must make hard, unfair, often cruel decisions in order to save themselves and their friends.
 Everyone is looking out for themselves, and no one is better than anyone else.

-• Body-count competition–the Grounders keep scars/tattoos on their bodies for how many people they’ve killed.
+• Body-count competition: The Grounders keep scars/tattoos on their bodies for how many people they’ve killed.

-• Population control–originally shown on the Ark when resources are limited in space, but it also recurs a few times later in the series as a parallel.
+• Population control: Originally shown on the Ark when resources are limited in space, but it also recurs a few times later in the series as a parallel.

-• Raising a host–Nightbloods raised and collected for the Commander legacy, then in a later season by the Primes as hosts.
+• Raising a host: Nightbloods raised and collected for the Commander legacy, then in a later season by the Primes as hosts.

-• Jerk character has a point–this is when the character everyone hates or loves to hate makes the most logical argument (so almost any idea John Murphy has).
+• Jerk character has a point: This is when the character everyone hates or loves to hate makes the most logical argument (so almost any idea John Murphy has).

 For a movie most of us have seen, let’s look at tropes in Mean Girls: